White Label Travel Platforms: The Ultimate Buyers Guide

 Does your white label travel solutions provider actively promote your travel savings to your members through email, social media, printed materials, etc., or is your staff expected to create and execute the marketing strategy?
 How does your provider view ongoing education?
 Are they experienced in getting users in the habit of going to your website to book their travel needs?
 Do they offer other types of marketing assistance?
-What is their email automation capabilities?
+What are their email automation capabilities?
 What’s their sending reputation?
-Can they surprise and delight your travelers both before, during and after their trip?
+Can they surprise and delight your travelers both before, during, and after their trip?

 Do they want to be a partner or just a vendor?

 How invested are they in the long-term success of your program?
-Do they work behind the scenes to make sure your travel platform has compelling content, and performs as well as possible under adverse conditions?
+Do they work behind the scenes to make sure your travel platform has compelling content and performs as well as possible under adverse conditions?
 Are they making constant improvements to their booking pages so they convert at higher rates?
 What other types of routine improvements do they make?

 White Label Travel Solutions: Final Word

-White label travel platforms come in many shapes and sizes.
+White-label travel platforms come in many shapes and sizes.
 Now that you have some insight into how the industry works, you’ll be better positioned to make the best decision for your organization.

 I’m sharing this research with you, hoping to provide you with the tools you need to make an informed business decision.
-I’m confident that by sharing my findings with you, you will, at a minimum, view Access as serious contender among any other platforms you may consider.
+I’m confident that by sharing my findings with you, you will, at a minimum, view Access as a serious contender among any other platforms you may consider.

 Feel free to reach out to me with any questions or issue you have with my research and findings.
 And because I’m just a writer, I’m happy to answer any questions you have without an uncomfortable sales pitch.
 If you’d rather speak directly with a business development/sales professional, go here.